 Refractive surgery isn’t as safe as wearing glasses.
 Though refractive surgery rarely causes severe complications, it’s possible that it may damage your vision.
 Possible complications of this surgery include:

 - seeing a starburst or halo around lights

 Wearing contact lenses or glasses will probably not have a significant impact on your lifestyle.
 Most people easily adapt.

-You can prevent eyestrain and protect your close-up vision with good lighting in your home and office, and by taking breaks throughout the day to rest your eyes.
-This is especially important if you spend long periods of time reading or looking at a computer.
+You can prevent eyestrain and protect your close-up vision with good lighting in your home and office.
+It also helps to take breaks throughout the day to rest your eyes.
+Rest is especially important if you spend long periods of time reading or looking at a computer.

-Call your eye doctor immediately if you notice any sudden changes in your vision.
+Call your eye doctor immediately if you notice any sudden vision changes, flashing lights, or loss of vision.